G20 make commitments on climate neutrality, coal financing

 “It is impossible not to hear the despairing voices of young people who see you as the stewards of the planet, holding the viability of their future in your hands,” Charles said.

-___ Associated Press writers Jill Lawless, Josh Boak, Zeke Miller and David McHugh in Rome contributed to this report.
+___ Associated Press writers Jill Lawless and Sylvie Corbet contributed to this report.

 Credit: Luca Bruno